Zorg Zonder Grenzen

 B

-Immigrants and newcomers are often less likely to receive mental health treatment compared to nonimmigrants, despite an equal or greater need.
+Immigrants and newcomers often receive less mental health treatment than nonimmigrants.

-A study shows they face significant hurdles in accessing care such as understanding of mental illness, fear of stigma, lack of awareness of services, attitudes towards formal treatment, language barriers, and providers’ attitude and competence.
+A study shows they encounter a lot of challenges in accessing care.
+These include understanding mental illness, fear of stigma, lack of awareness of services, attitudes toward formal treatment, language barriers, and the attitudes and skills of providers.

 C

-Research has consistently shown that language and cultural understanding are critical factors in effective therapy.
+Research has shown that language and cultural understanding are important factors in effective therapy.

 Interviews